Coir Mesh Brick – 700gsm

 Aussie Environmental Coir Mesh (Coir Netting or Coir Net) is a 100% natural coconut fibre netting that is spun and woven into various grades.
 Coir Mesh is an open weave (approximately 2-3cm in size for 700gsm) geotextile that is fully biodegradable adding organic matter to the soil.
 Coir is an abundant and renewable resource, widely used in civil engineering and for land and slope stabilisation applications.
 When vegetated, it has the mechanical strength necessary to hold soil in place and prevent erosion.
 The coir netting breaks up runoff from heavy rains and dissipates the energy of flowing water and wind.
 Coir Mesh also promotes the growth of new vegetation by absorbing water and preventing the topsoil from drying out.
 Aussie Environmental Coir Mesh is also a great deterrent to lay down to prevent native wildlife such as Brush Turkeys from scratching up your garden.

-Coir Mesh has double the life of jute and higher tensile strength than other organic geotextiles with a longevity of around five years.
+Coir Mesh has double the life of jute and higher tensile strength than other organic geotextiles with a longevity of around 2-3 years.
 This allows ample time for natural vegetation to establish and therefore stabilise the area.

 Coir Mesh is ideally suited for preventing and controlling erosion even on steep slopes.
 When installed according to our recommendations and planted into or seeded, Coir Mesh will not only stabilise the area but also retain moisture and assist seed germination.